-You can typically get your approval the same day if you file online.
+You can typically get your approval within 3 days if you file online.
 It takes much longer by mail—about 7-10 days.
 The Vermont Secretary of State also makes it tough to apply with a paper form (they don’t even have the forms readily available on their site).

-If you hire Northwest to start your corporation, we file online and typically have your Vermont corporation formed within 24 hours.
+If you hire Northwest to start your corporation, we file online and typically have your Vermont corporation formed within 3 business days

 Does a Vermont corporation need a registered agent?

 Yes, Vermont Statute 11A V.S.A. §5.01 requires corporations to continuously maintain a Vermont registered agent.
 Your agent accepts legal notices at the registered office you list in your public incorporation documents.

 So who can be your agent?
 You can appoint either a business or an individual Vermont resident, such as yourself or someone in your corporation.
 Being your own agent comes with its fair share of annoyances though—particularly when you’re already busy running your corporation.
 Because your name and registered office address are public, your information is free for the taking for data sellers, competitors and plain old busybodies.
 Even more frustrating is that the job requires regular availability.
 If you don’t plan on hanging out in your office day in and day out, you may want to seek out an alternative.